Department of Orthopaedic Surgery

 We are a tertiary level referral centre which takes care of disorders of the bones, joints and the musculoskeletal system in both children and adults.
 With more people getting involved in sporting activities and a rapidly ageing population, the level of injuries and degenerative disorders of bones and joints is set to rise to new highs.
 We believe that "Movement is Life" and our department is well-equipped with the specialists to help keep you active and healthy.

-We are sub-divided into eight Clinical Divisions:
+We are sub-divided into seven Clinical Divisions:

 - Foot and Ankle Surgery